serilog-archive/serilog-sinks-loggly/README.md

 Properties will be sent along to Loggly.
 The level is sent as a category.

-To use a durable logger (that will save messages localy if the connectio nto the server is unavailable, and resend once the connection has recovered), set the `bufferBaseFilename` argument in the `Loggly()` extension method.
+To use a durable logger (that will save messages locally if the connection to the server is unavailable, and resend once the connection has recovered), set the `bufferBaseFilename` argument in the `Loggly()` extension method.

 ```csharp
 var log = new LoggerConfiguration()